-Installing Veeam Backup for AWS from AWS Marketplace
+Installing Veeam Backup for AWS Using CloudFormation Template

-To install Veeam Backup for AWS from AWS Marketplace:
+To install Veeam Backup for AWS using a CloudFormation template:

 - Log in to AWS Marketplace using credentials of an AWS account in which you plan to install Veeam Backup for AWS.